-Remember Richard Hays' quote: "One reason that the world finds the New Testament's message of peacemaking and love of enemies incredible is that the church is so massively faithless.
-On the question of violence, the church is deeply compromised and committed to nationalism, violence, and idolatry."
+Richard Hays has written: "One reason that the world finds the New Testament's message of peacemaking and love of enemies incredible is that the church is so massively faithless.
+On the question of violence, the church is deeply compromised and committed to nationalism, violence, and idolatry (1996, p.
+343)."
 If the essence of the "law" - of how we should live -, according to Jesus is justice, mercy and faithfulness (Matt.
 23:23 - compare to Micah 6:8, high water mark of OT spirituality), the church stands overwhelmingly guilty of faithlessness on the issue of violence.